Frequently Asked Questions

 Washington, D.C.: All applications must be submitted using the common application at My School DC.

 Please note that the exact Open Enrollment dates and lottery dates are determined on a year-to-year basis.
+Please visit our Apply page or sign up for our interest list for the most up-to-date information.

 If you apply outside of Open Enrollment: Applications submitted after the Open Enrollment period has ended will be added to a waitlist and processed on a first-come, first-served basis, following any applications received during Open Enrollment.
 Schools will continue to make offers to waitlisted applicants as seats become available.
 There is not a lottery for applications submitted outside of Open Enrollment.